Second Macedonian War: Sulpicius' campaign in Upper Macedonia

-During this time Sulpicius had established a firm base by the Seman river in Illyria.
-A force under Lucius Apustius was sent to raid the western border of Macedonia, capturing or razing a number of cities, including Antipatrea and Codrion.
-Following this expedition, Sulpicius received the allegiance of the Illyrians under Pleuratus III, the Dardanians under Bato, and the Athamanes under Amynander.
-The diplomatic efforts of Philip, Sulpicius, and the Athenians centred on the Aetolian League, which seemed inclined to support the Romans but remained neutral at this stage.

-In the spring of 199 BC, Sulpicius led his troops east through the territory of the Dassaretii, an Illyrian tribe that occupied the area bordering western Macedonia.
+In the spring of 199 BC, Sulpicius led his troops east through the territory of the Dassaretii, an Illyrian tribe that occupied the area bordering Upper Macedonia.
 Philip gathered 20,000 infantry and 4,000 cavalry, recalling the troops he had stationed in the north with Perseus, and marched west.
 He encamped on a hill near Athacus which overlooked Sulpicius' camp.
 After a series of indecisive skirmishes (in one of which Philip was nearly captured), news came that the Dardanians had invaded northern Macedonia, and the Macedonians withdrew secretly in the night.
 When he realised what had happened, Sulpicius set out in pursuit through Pelagonia, found Philip blocking the pass to Eordaea and forced it.
 Sulpicius ravaged Eordaea, then Elimeia to the south, and then followed the Haliacmon river valley up to Orestis, where he conquered Celetrum and Pelion and then returned to his base.
 Philip split his force, sending a contingent of his army north to deal with the Dardanian invasion, which it did, while he himself headed south.

-Roman naval campaign and Aetolian campaign
+First combined Roman-Pergamene-Rhodian naval campaign

 At the same time as this land campaign set out, the Roman fleet had left Corcyra under command of Lucius Apustius, rounded Cape Malea, and rendezvoused with King Attalus near Hermione.
 The combined fleet then launched an assault on the Macedonian military base on the island of Andros and seized it for Pergamon.
 The fleet was joined by further ships from Issa and Rhodes and headed north to the Chalkidike peninsula where an assault on Cassandreia was a complete failure.
 They withdrew to northern Euboea, where they besieged and captured Oreus, another key Macedonian naval base.
 Since it was now autumn and the sailing season was drawing to a close, the contingents of the fleet dispersed back to their home ports.

+Aetolian League joins the Roman side

 As these campaigns progressed, Damocritus, the strategos of the Aetolian League, had decided that it was time to join the war on the Roman side.
 Together with King Amynander, he led an invasion of Magnesia and Perrhaebia, then continued to ravage Thessaly.
 There, Philip suddenly appeared and completely defeated their force.
 He spent some time besieging the Aetolian city of Thaumaci, but gave up and withdrew as winter approached.
 He spent the winter training his army and engaging in diplomacy, particularly with the Achaean League.